luar123/zigbee_esphome/README.md

 * Attribute received trigger
 * Time sync with coordinator
 * Custom clusters and attributes
-* (binary) sensors can be connected to attributs without need for lambdas/actions
+* (normal, binary, text) sensors can be connected to attributes without need for lambdas/actions
 * Wifi co-existence on ESP32-C6
 * Deep-sleep should work
 * Not tested: groups
 * Time sync with coordinator
+* Router

 ### Limitations
-* Only end devices
+* No coordinator devices
+* Attribute set action works only with numeric types and character string
-* Attribute set action and OnValue trigger works only with numeric types
+* Attribute OnValue trigger works only with numeric types
 * Reporting can be enabled, but not configured
 * No control devices like switches ([workaround](https://github.com/luar123/zigbee_esphome/discussions/18#discussioncomment-11875376))
 * Needs esp-idf >=5.1.4